CSc 150

 - that is in other textbooks

-(like a written work or help from some individual) that you use to help
+(like a web page tutorial or a helpdesk person) that you use to help

 complete an assignment.
 Again, this is similar to writing an English